-Katelyn Gutwein and Daniel Earl are our latest additions.
-Katelyn joined the lab in 2018, and is interested in modeling using historical GIS data.
+Katelyn Gutwein joined the lab in 2018, and is interested in modeling using historical GIS data.
 She hopes to be able to expand current models in order to better understand habitat distribution of Massasauga rattlesnakes.

-Dan graduated from Central Michigan University in 2015 and spent some time after that working for the Michigan DNR and then with Michigan Natural Features Inventory as a member of Huron Pines AmeriCorps.
-In both positions he was working to monitor and record rare species populations in Michigan.
+Dan Earl also joined us in 2019.
+He graduated from Central Michigan University in 2015 and spent some time after that working for the Michigan DNR and then with Michigan Natural Features Inventory as a member of Huron Pines AmeriCorps.
 His general interests are in the conservation of rare species, especially rare herps, and particularly species for which we lack observation and distribution data.

 Recent Former Students and Their Projects

 Jessica Hinson.
 2018.
 Distribution of Populations and Suitable Habitat for Spotted Turtles (Clemmys guttata) and Blanding’s Turtles (Emydoidea blandingii) in Indiana.

 Alysa Hopkins.
 2018.
 Habitat Selection by Small Mammals in a Restored Wetland System.